5 talking points ahead of England’s clash with Ukraine at Wembley

 A chance for Chilwell?

-Ben Chiwell will be chomping at the bit to get a rare outing at left-back and lay down a marker.
+Ben Chilwell will be chomping at the bit to get a rare outing at left-back and lay down a marker.

 Luke Shaw was the only recognised left-back in England’s World Cup squad in Qatar.
 He has shone for his country in recent years, with Gareth Southgate’s only other options coming from elsewhere on the pitch as square pegs.